Date:

 Other concerts

-Concerts outside the normal season, such as the Coffee and Cake concert, are available separately available via the membership secretary.
+Concerts outside the normal season, such as the Coffee and Cake concert, are available separately.

 The button below takes you to where you can buy tickets for this concert, when they are available.